 In the summer of 2004 we found out that my husband may have issues with his kidneys.
 After lab tests and a double kidney biopsy, it was confirmed that Paul had Stage 2 (1-5 scale with 2 being “low kidney function”) kidney disease, due to a genetic condition called IGA Nephropathy (IGA).
 This condition had affected his body since he was born, but kidney disease is often a slow and silent killer so he didn’t know about it until he was 33 years old.
 With IGA, anytime Paul caught a respiratory infection like the common cold, his body was unable to break down the antibodies (white blood cells) used to fight the virus.
 All the years of the antibodies being forced through his kidneys caused scarring, holes and irreparable damage to the tiny filtering units called glomeruli.
 His kidneys had progressively lost their ability to clear wastes from his body.

 As harsh as this was to take in, we focused on the good news; which was that he would likely maintain enough kidney function to last into his late 50’s or longer without having to rely on dialysis or a transplant.
-With children ages 12, 9 and 2, Paul and Jen were relieved to know that he could put this issue on the back burner for 20-25 years and focus on living life as a husband and dad.
+With children ages 12, 9 and 2, Paul and Jen were relieved to know that he could put this issue on the back burner for 20-25 years and focus on living.

 The PErfect Match - How our Family Survived Kidney Failure jenny at dapperhouse

-Given his kidney function, Paul had limited options and the next step was to go through the approval process for inclusion on the kidney transplant wait list and begin dialysis.
+Given his low kidney function, Paul had limited options and the next step was to go through the approval process to be added to the kidney transplant wait list and begin dialysis.

 It-is-difficult-to-realize-that-you-are-in-fact-only-one-number-in-a-huge-pool-of-people-just-like-you1-600x547

-Paul and I tried to put our disbelief and anguish aside and tried to be positive.
-We busied ourselves with researching transplant hospitals, wait times, doctors, medical reviews and how to accept life living on a dialysis machine.
+Paul and I tried to put our disbelief and anguish aside and be positive.
+We busied ourselves with researching transplant hospitals, wait times, doctors, and how to accept life living on a dialysis machine.
 We discussed things with our children now 23, 19 and 11, to help them understand how our lives would change and what could be expected moving forward.
 The whole family stayed positive and supportive of one another during this trying time.
-Myself and our two older children agreed to be tested as kidney donors right away.
-It was just another bump in the road that we would get through together.
+Our two older children and me decided to be tested as kidney donors.

 D81_5321

-In addition to our immediate family, relatives, co-workers and friends of Paul stepped forward and offered to be tested as donors with the hopes to shorten the wait time on dialysis or the lengthy transplant waiting list.
-The wait list for cadaver kidneys were 5-7 years in Chicago.
+In addition to our immediate family, relatives, co-workers and friends of Paul stepped forward and offered to be tested as donors with the hopes of shortening the wait time on dialysis and the lengthy transplant waiting list.
+The wait list for cadaver kidneys was 5-7 years in Chicago.
 Paul and I knew that finding a living donor match was a long-shot, but our extensive online research led us to numerous national kidney exchange programs.(read more about this here)

 We knew that because finding a living donor match is so rare, this swap process would be most likely be the best route to finding a kidney for Paul, so I started the long process of becoming medically eligible to donate my kidney.

 Imagine my surprise when the first labs came back and it was determined that Paul and I met the initial criteria to be a match!
-This news was almost too strange to believe!
-But, we were told not to get our hopes up because there are so many tests and procedures involved with matching the tissues and antibodies to avoid rejection of an organ by the recipient that it was a long shot.
-Everything would have to be perfect and that was about a 2% possibility for spouses.
+This news was almost too strange to believe but I felt lucky.
+We were told not to get our hopes up just yet because of the many tests and procedures involved with matching the tissues and antibodies.
+It would be a lot of testing for me and it was a long shot.
+The doctors told us that everything would have to be perfect and that there was a 2% possibility for spouses to be matched.
+I was excited and hopeful and asked that we start the process right away.

 (Read more about what it takes to be a living kidney donor)